• USE : Bike and walk, cross country ski in winter.

 This trail skirts the mountainous edge of Sitka’s neighborhoods and will eventually link the ferry terminal to Sawmill Cove.
 One can get to the Cross Trail in several locations around town beginning south to north:

-Indian River Trail, Baranof Street, Sitka High School, Kimsham Recreation Complex by Keet Gooshi Heen Elementary school, Cascade Creek, and Kramer Ave.
+Indian River Trail, Baranof Street, Sitka High School, Kimsham Recreation Complex by Keet Gooshi Heen Elementary school, Cascade Creek, Kramer Ave, North Benchlands, Harbor Mountain Road, Cruise Ship Dock Connector/Starrigavan Cove.

 Begun in 1998, Sitka’s Cross Trail was originally built by displaced loggers after Sawmill Cove sawmill shut down as a hiking trail.
 Since 2006 Sitka Trail Works has worked with the City and Borough of Sitka to convert the trail to a multimodal pathway with links to other trails and access to the local neighborhoods, visitor destinations, schools and the downtown core.